bytao7mao/JavaParsingMethods/README.md

 # JavaParsingMethods

-The DOM method for parsing XML data, can be run with cmd prompt (image below)
+The DOM method for parsing XML data, can be run with cmd prompt (image below) I will describe it in 3 simple steps:
+1.user is asked for file name
+2.filename with .txt type will be generated
+3.output from XML source will be generated in the txt file

 <br><img align="top" width="500" src="runwithcmd/parsing.jpg" alt="http://goodtoknow.media.ipcdigital.co.uk" />